One of the most important pieces of advice you can receive regarding your personal statements and application essays is this: Show, don’t tell.

-1. Show the steps you’ve taken.
+- Show the steps you’ve taken.

-If you are writing about a goal you achieved or a project you completed, providing the step-by-step process you followed will add depth and validity to your claims.
-“Within six months I was promoted to Junior Account Manager” is not nearly as compelling as spelling out the specific measures you took to obtain the recognition that landed you your fast-tracked promotion adds so much to your essay..
+If you are writing about a goal you achieved or a project you completed, spelling out the process you followed will add depth and validity to your claims.
+“Within six months, I was promoted to Junior Account Manager” is not nearly as compelling as “After completing my training in record time and then doubling sales in my territory, I was promoted to Junior Account Manager after only six months on the job.”
+Explaining the specific measures you took to obtain the recognition that landed you your fast-tracked promotion adds so much to your essay..

-2. Provide examples of strengths and skills.
+- Provide examples of strengths and skills.

-Add vibrant details – talk about the number of people on your team; the amount of money you raised; the eager and nervous feelings you experienced while launching your new product; the fear you felt, followed by the extreme remorse, and then the resolve to do better that you experienced when you botched a project – all these details will add color and life to the picture you’re painting for the adcom.
+Add vibrant details – talk about the number of people on your team; the amount of money you raised; the butterflies you felt while launching your new product; the fear you experienced when you botched a project, followed by extreme remorse, and then the resolve to do better.
+All these details will add color and vitality to the picture you’re painting for the adcom.

 - Tell a story that reveals your strengths.